homesbyhiggs/higgshomestead/content/_index.md

 hero_image: "/images/homepage/blue-tiny-home-1.webp"
 ---

-# Welcome to Higgs Homestead
+# About Higgs Homestead

-Where Texas hospitality meets farm life!
-Escape to our peaceful retreat on nearly 10 acres and experience the best of both worlds: comfortable accommodations and the joy of interacting with our beloved farm family.
-Meet our gentle Highland cow, friendly mini horse, and entertaining chickens during your stay.
-Perfect for families, animal lovers, and anyone seeking a unique Texas getaway that combines relaxation with authentic farm experiences.

-## Why Choose Us?
+**Howdy!** We are a one-of-a-kind micro resort where rustic charm meets modern comfort.
+Nestled on a scenic farmstead just outside Fort Worth, we offer a peaceful retreat with friendly farm animals and cozy accommodations perfect for both vacationers and staycationers.
+Wake up to the quiet of the countryside, sip your morning coffee as curious chickens roam the property, and say hello to Ginger, our lovable Highland cow.
+Snickerdoodle, our spirited mini-horse, is always ready for a snack and some attention.

-* 🏡 **Nearly 10 Acres** - Space to roam and escape
+* **Nearly 10 Acres** - Space to roam and escape the everyday
-* 👨‍👩‍👧‍👦 **On-Site Owners** - We personally facilitate all animal interactions
-* 🐄 **Farm Animals** - Highland cow, mini horse & chickens
-* 🛣️ **Perfect Location** - Near I-35, I-20 & US 287, 20 mins to Downtown, Dickies Arena, & The Stockyards
+* **Perfect Location** - Less than 30 minutes to Downtown Fort Worth, Dickies Arena, AT&T Stadium and The Stockyards
-* ✨ **Modern Comfort** - Fully equipped amenities
-* 🤝 **Personal Service** - Extraordinary hospitality
+* **Personal Service** - On-site owners who facilitate all animal interactions and provide extraordinary hospitality

-## Ready to Book?

-Book your perfect Texas farm getaway today!

-<a href="https://book.higgshomestead.com/" class="content-button" target="_blank">Book Now</a>

-**Questions?** <a href="tel:8177272129">Call us</a> or <a href="mailto:homesbyhiggs@gmail.com">send us an email</a>